FarmDyn/documentation/docs/template/labour.md

         );
 ```

-The number of field work hours cannot exceed a limit which is defined by
+The number of field working hours cannot exceed a limit which is defined by
 the available field working days, *p\_fieldWorkingDays.* Field working
 days depend on climate zone, soil type (*light, middle, heavy*) and
 distribution of available tractors to the soil type, *v\_tracDist*.
 It